Memba/www.memba.com/en/pages/index.md

 ---
 ### Who is Memba?

-Memba is a software development and marketing boutique specialized in education software and based in London and in Luxembourg.
+Memba is a software development and marketing boutique specialized in education software.
+Memba is based in London, UK, and in Luxembourg.

 ### What is Kidoju?

-[Kidoju](http://www.kidoju.com/) is a platform to design and share knowledge tests (or quizzes).
+[Kidoju](http://www.kidoju.com/) is a community platform to design and share knowledge tests (or quizzes).
-Elle se distingue de ses concurrents par un niveau élevé d'interactivité sans requérir de programmation.
+It distinguishes itself from its competition by provising a high level of interactivity without requiring programming skills.
 To learn more, please read [our vision](https://www.kidoju.com/support/en/posts/2015/05/vision).

 ### Why this web site?

-Alors que [le site support et le blog de Kidoju](https:www.kidoju.com/support/fr/) sont dédiés à la plateforme, ce site a pour objet de partager des informations générales concernant Memba, sa stratégie et ses choix, dans un marché en constante évolution.
+When [the Kidoju support and blog site](https:www.kidoju.com/support/fr/) are dedicated to the community platform, this site's objective is to share general information concerning Memba, its strategy and its choices, in a constantly evolving market.

+### How to contact us?

+Use the social network links in the top menu or